-I am currently working on the EU-Singapore Free Trade Agreement (FTA), which is one of the most important FTAs to date.
-The Agreement seeks to further expand EU trade in the South Asia market, and serve as a stepping-stone to similar deals with other countries in the region.
-Singapore is the EU’s largest trading partner in the Southeast Asia bloc.
+I was proud to lead negotiations with Singapore in the European Parliament on behalf of the EPP on the EU-Singapore Free Trade Agreement (FTA), which is one of the most important FTAs to date.
+Please see my work with the INTA Committee for further details.
 The EU-Singapore Agreement will further solidify the business relationship between Ireland and Singapore where total merchandise trade in 2016 was valued at €987bn.
 Singapore and Ireland share many similarities from small, open economies focused on exports to comparable economic strategies.
 Singapore is currently home to approximately 2050-3000 Irish expatriates with over 10,400 EU companies operating on its territory, serving as a hub in the Pacific Rim.

 Another important agreement is the Free Trade Agreement between the EU and South Korea, agreed in 2011.
 South Korea has the sixth largest GDP in Asia, and ranks among the 15 largest economies globally.
 This FTA goes further than any previous agreements in lifting trade barriers and was the EU’s first trade deal with an Asian country.
 The agreement saw the majority of import duties removed in 2011, and the remaining ones – with the exception of a limited number of agricultural products- were removed by 1 July 2016.
 Economic relations with South Korea have become increasingly important for Ireland.
 Total Irish goods exports to South Korea reached €980m in 2016; an increase of some 70% from 2015.
 Total trade in goods and services between the two countries increased to €1.8bn in 2015.